West Indian cricket team in New Zealand in 2025–26: Squads

 On 4 November, Tim Seifert was ruled out of the T20I series with a broken finger and was replaced by Mitchell Hay.
 On 17 November, Daryl Mitchell was ruled out of the second ODI due to a left groin strain, and Henry Nicholls was added to the squad as a cover.
 On 18 November, Mitchell was ruled out of the remainder of the ODI series.
+On 8 December Matt Henry (calf), Mitchell Santner (groin) and Nathan Smith (side) were ruled out of the remainder of the Test series and were replaced by Kris Clarke and Michael Rae.
+On the same day Glenn Phillips was added to the Test squad for the remainder of the series.
+On 9 December, Tom Blundell was ruled out of the second Test due to hamstring injury, and was replaced by Mitchell Hay.
+On 15 December, Blair Tickner was ruled out of the third Test due to dislocation of shoulder during second Test, and was replaced by Ajaz Patel.